alexjfisher/puppet-artifactory/README.md

 ## Development

+This module is maintained by [Vox Pupuli](https://voxpupuli.org/).

-This module was written by [Alex Fisher](https://github.com/alexjfisher) and is licensed under the Apache-2.0 License.
+It was written by [Alex Fisher](https://github.com/alexjfisher) and is licensed under the Apache-2.0 License.